ganadurai/single-node-apigee-hybrid-install/README.md

 # Single VM (all-in-one) Hybrid Installation

+Are you worried about the cost associated with setting up Apigee Hybrid for simple tests and validation?
+As per the [installation documents](https://cloud.google.com/apigee/docs/hybrid/v1.8/install-create-cluster.html) you need 6 nodes (3 stateful + 3 stateless).
+This would cost you more than $800 per month.
+This tool customizes the pod resources (CPU and Memory) to a minimum and you can set up Apigee Hybrid (all-in-one) on a Single node (4vCPU, 16GB RAM).

+If deploying in a GCP environment, this tool can execute the following: setting up a GCP Project, deploying Apigee org, deployingGKE cluster with a single node and validating the setup.
+If you prefer to deploy GKE cluster on an existing GCP project and Apigee org, its supported too

+This tool also provides end-to-end automation of setting up Hybrid on a simple VM instance thats **not** attached to a Kubernetes cluster.

-This is an extension to the automated [Hybrid installation](https://cloud.google.com/apigee/docs/hybrid/preview/new-install-user-guide) focussed on executing the installation on a **single VM instance** with minimal resources (validated for GCP e2-standard-4: 4vCPU, 16GB RAM, 20GB disk).
+This is an extension to the automated [Hybrid installation](https://cloud.google.com/apigee/docs/hybrid/preview/new-install-user-guide).
 This deployment model is aimed for just  testing and sandbox purposes, **NOT for production deployments**.
 Also please note, this set up is **NOT covered under any form of Google support**.

 ## Modes of deployment